kolaoba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-14-findthatword displays lines containing the pattern root in the /etc/passwd file 15-countthatword counts the number of lines containing bin in the etc/passwd file 16-whatsnext displays lines containing root and 3 lines after them in etc/passwd file
+14-findthatword displays lines containing the pattern root in the /etc/passwd file 15-countthatword counts the number of lines containing bin in the etc/passwd file 16-whatsnext displays lines containing root and 3 lines after them in etc/passwd file 17-hidethisword displays all the lines in etc/passwd that do not contain the patter bin